Kizito-Alberrt/credential-checker/__pycache__/README.md

-# InspireProject
+# Credential-checker

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.1.
-It is a site where people can input their motivational quotes from their best authors
+This project enables users to input their user's passwords and be able to save them for future refference.

 ## Description of the project
-This is basically
+Users can input their username of different account holder and be able to save their credentials

 ## Author